We have been raising animals on our farm for over 10 years—sheep, dogs, cats, chickens, turkeys, guinea pigs, ponies, donkeys, and a pig.

 The common agriculture mentality towards the swine is to use the animal’s characteristics to work for the farmer, i.e feed them to make them fat.
 But feeding pigs on a concrete slab with a slurry running beneath them is hardly how pigs were meant to live.

 A pig is meant to be outside, however, some days they like nothing better than to snuggle under a pile of pillows in the warm cozy indoors.
 Their natural inclination is to eat, root, eat, roll around in yucky stuff, eat, sleep, and then probably eat again.
 We always strive to find the balance between the house pet and the farm animal.
 When Ramses is inside, we entertain him with toys, snuggles, scratches and of course the occasional treat, which keeps him pretty happy.
-It important to us when he is outside that he can express his natural pig qualities, which makes him even happier, and as a bonus benefits our farm.
+It is important to us when he is outside that he can express his natural pig qualities, which makes him even happier, and as a bonus benefits our farm.

 Ramses spends most of his day outside with the chickens.
 They have two houses and a large run that also functions as a seasonal sheep pen.
-This symbiotic relationship allows the animals to provide company for each other, lets them root and dig together and entertain each other.
+This symbiotic relationship allows the animals to provide company for each other and lets them root and dig together and entertain each other.
 We do have to be careful with the chicken food, though, and raise the feeder whenever Ramses is in the house so he doesn’t eat it all and get bloated.

 Now that he is older and can really do damage with his snout, we plan on building him a large pen in the garden.
 Our hope is that he will disrupt some of the bug and weed lifecycles while tilling the new ground for next year.